Pola Island

-Pola Island (Samoan: Motu o Pola) is an island just offshore from the village of Vatia on Tutuila Island in American Samoa.
+Pola Island (Samoan: Motu o Pola and Pola Tai) is an island just offshore from the village of Vatia on Tutuila Island in American Samoa.
 It is also known as Cockscomb.
-Pola Island is designated as part of the National Park American Samoa, and is a popular tourist attraction.
+Pola Island is designated as part of the National Park American Samoa and is a popular tourist attraction.
 It is located on the west side of Vatia Bay, and serves as both a landmark and an icon for Vatia.
 Pola Island has been named one of American Samoa's Seven National Wonders by the Pago Pages.
 It has been named "the most beautiful natural feature of Tutuila Island” by travel guide publisher Lonely Planet.
 Pola Island is known for its high cliffs, populated by seabirds, and is one of American Samoa's primary seabird nesting sites.

 Etymology

 According to the late High Orator Nanai Afuola Kalasa, the most senior chief authority, the island is directly linked to a legend about the village's creation.
 A couple sailed westward from the Manu'a Islands with their daughter, with the hopes of reaching Upolu Island.
 A few days later, they struggled with rough seas and the raft gave up on them.
 All the three perished and mutated into rocks.
 The couple was Pola and Pola, while the daughter was Faleofia.
 These rock forms are named after this couple.
 Uta translates to “closer to land”, and Pola'uta is the name of the ridge on the opposite side of the strait.
 “Tai” translates to “further from land”, and Pola Tai is a name used for Pola Island.